 Kali Phos 6x – Nerve tonic, helpful for calming, helps sleep

-Cell salts are available in Vitamin Shoppe, and other local natural health food stores, or online at 1800homeopathy.
-Also found online at Amazon, and Vitacost.com.
+Cell salts are available in Vitamin Shoppe, and other local natural health food stores, or online at Amazon.
+Hyland’s is a common brand for cell salts.

 A very useful cell salt handbook that I recommend to parents with young children is the – Homeopathic Cell Salt Remedies: Healing with Nature’s Twelve Mineral Compounds – Lennon and Rolfe

-If you have to keep just one Gemmotherapy tincture in your natural medicine cabinet, then I’d suggest that to be Black Currant (Ribes Nigrum).
+If you have to keep just one Gemmo tincture in your natural medicine cabinet, then I’d suggest that to be Black Currant (Ribes Nigrum).
 Great for any acute.
-I usually keep a few of these in my office, but they can be found online as well (check the bottom of my Gemmos page for resources).
-A very useful gemmo handbook for acute care is – Gemmotherapy For Everyone: An Introduction To Acute Care – Lauren Hubele.
+Gemmos may be bought from – https://store.laurenhubele.com/

 I recommend following Dr. Suzanne Humphries’ guidelines on the use of Vitamin C for acute infections (please check the link).
 Basically, I recommend keeping an assortment of Vitamin C in your natural medicine cabinet, natural as well as synthetic.
 By the way, I am very selective in choosing interventions when dealing with acute infections, and my goal is to help the microbiome / immune system successfully navigate, negotiate, integrate the infectious agent into it’s profile, thereby diversifying and strengthening it in the long run.
 Therefore, I do not recommend overwhelming the system with a ton of supplements, vitamins, essential oils (some of these may actually damage the microbiome as they are biocides), herbs, etc. But, Vitamin C is one that I have cautiously allowed into the repertoire because of its ability to relieve oxidative stress, and its widespread use in detoxification in the orthomolecular community.
 With biochemic cell/tissue salts, and the gemmos, the goal is the same – that is to support the body at the physiological level while it goes through a cleansing cycle during an acute infection.
 Thus, here are the different kinds of Vitamin C you can combine and use, according to your needs and circumstances –

-I haven’t found negative effects from using the synthetic ones listed below and therefore recommend these as well. ( I don’t know if that is going to change in the future.)
+I prefer whole food based supplements, but haven’t found negative effects from using the synthetic ones listed below and therefore recommend these as well. ( I don’t know if that is going to change in the future.)
+The KEY is to use a DEACIDIFIED form of Vitamin C (do not use ascorbic acid) –

 Nutribiotic Sodium Ascorbate Powder (available on Amazon) – This is a buffered form of vitamin C and is preferable over plain Ascorbic Acid for high doses, since it is not as acidic.
 It’s the most cost-effective of the list, and does the job quite well in all cases of acute infections.